sebastien-ggp/com.sasteren.podcast/README.md

 # Podcast-media
 plays podcasts in Homey Media

+Saving podcasts in settings is tricky.
+Add podcasts, then add a new line and delete that line.
+That triggers a save-action.

 ## to do:
 1) why the &^%%$ doesn't saving work?
 2) texts for settings